Quickstart

 Understand the tech

-To start a session, you implement the following steps in your app:
+To start a Voice Calling session, implement the following steps in your app:

 -